Pedro Pablo Abarca de Bolea, 10th Count of Aranda: Early life

 18th century porcelain bust of Aranda (M.A.N., Madrid).

 During the Thirteen Colonies’ declaration of independence, the Count of Aranda urged the Spanish Court to back their cause.
 Pressed by Aranda and French Foreign Minister Charles Gravier de Vergennes, King Charles III of Spain and King Louis XVI of France each agreed to provide 1 million French livres in July 1776 to fund war supplies for the American insurgents.
 This crucial, covert assistance from both nations helped secure the rebels’ initial triumph at Saratoga in 1777.

 The Spanish ambassador was not satisfied with this tactic, as he believed that the only way to ensure the goodwill of those who could be influential neighbors in North America was to establish a mutual commitment.
 This had to be done while the new state had not yet overcome its difficulties.
 “If something advantageous is to be achieved, it should not be through the hidden means of secret and insufficient aid, because these are neither of great merit nor likely to attract the other party.”

 As evidence of the political acumen of the Aragonese nobleman, in January 1777, during the second meeting between Aranda and Benjamin Franklin—now with the assistance of an interpreter—the Spanish ambassador understood that the conflict between Great Britain and its colonies offered Spain a unique, perhaps unrepeatable opportunity to defeat and perhaps humiliate its historic adversary, since “in centuries there would not be an occasion similar to the present to reduce it.”
 Overcoming his initial reluctance, Aranda urged the Court of Madrid to officially recognize the delegates of the Congress, who could become the leaders of a powerful nation in North America, and suggested that Spain declare war on England, although his proposal did not receive the king's support.
+Only following Spain's preliminary peace treaty with Britain, did Floridablanca instruct Aranda to sign a treaty with the United States on March 17, 1783, thus Spain tacitly recognised the independence of the US.

+Aranda might have made a 1783 proposition to turn Spanish overseas territories into separate countries in a controlled way to prevent a violent secession like the American Revolutionary War in their own domains.
+His authory on this is disputed, although in 1786 he also wrote a better documented proposition for the kings of Spain and Portugal to turn their empires into three Ibero-American kingdoms.